 It was 2012 and I remember receiving my first Blackberry Curve 9320 smartphone.
 In retrospect, the thought of wanting the sleek, chrome metal device and being able to access Blackberry Messenger (BBM) now seems incredulous.
-But priv-iphone-10_0this was the period where our current generation of iPhone and Samsung users uttered the same exact words.
+But this was the period where our current generation of iPhone and Samsung users uttered the same exact words.

 I want a Blackberry.